ttalvitie/browservice/README.md

 ## News

+2022-03-26: [Browservice 0.9.5.0](https://github.com/ttalvitie/browservice/releases/tag/v0.9.5.0) has been released.
+This release adds support for soft navigation buttons in the browser area and partial blocking of local file access.

 2021-12-19: [Browservice 0.9.4.0](https://github.com/ttalvitie/browservice/releases/tag/v0.9.4.0) has been released.
 This release adds support for running the proxy server on Windows (both 32-bit and 64-bit) and drops support for the i386 architecture on Linux (as Chromium no longer supports it).

 2021-09-24: [Browservice 0.9.3.0](https://github.com/ttalvitie/browservice/releases/tag/v0.9.3.0) has been released.
 This release adds support for bookmarks and changing URL from the client browser by appending `goto/URL` to the address.